 Resource Teachers: Deaf help support your child if they have trouble with their hearing or are deaf.
 They are employed by the two Deaf Education Centres - Van Asch and Kelston.

 Resource Teachers: Literacy help children at school with reading and writing difficulties.

-Many (but not all) schools and kura have a SENCO who manages all the special education needs programmes in the school or kura.
+Many (but not all) schools and kura have a SENCO who manages all the learning support needs programmes in the school or kura.
 This person makes sure the teachers, kaiako, you, your family and whānau and your child's specialists all know what’s going on.
 Sometimes the SENCO is one of the teachers, and sometime it is someone who works as the additional teacher.